vidbina/vidbina.github.io/_posts/2015-09-19-marathon-dreamin.markdown

 Enough of the Inception :shit: (err junk or analogy), you may say at this stage.
-I don't even fully remember what Inception was all about other than some convoluted mess involving nested dreams; after all 2010 is a lifetime ago (for a toddler is actually is).
+I don't even fully remember what Inception was all about other than some convoluted mess involving nested dreams; after all 2010 is a lifetime ago (for a toddler it actually is).

-All I wanted to say is: Mesos rocks.
+All I wanted to say is: Mesos rocks, Marathon rocks and life is good.

 For now... more [Inception junk][inception-info] for the weekend.
 Have a good one :tropical_drink: